yigitkonur/n8n-cli/README.md

 |--------|-------------|
 | `--load-latest` | Use latest workflow version (not execution snapshot) |
 | `--json` | Output as JSON |

+**Retry Behavior:**
+- Default: Retries using the SAME workflow version that was executed
+- `--load-latest`: Uses the CURRENT workflow version (if workflow was updated)

+**When to Use `--load-latest`:**
+- Workflow was fixed after the failure
+- You want to test new logic against old input data
+- Credentials or settings were updated

+> **Note:** Only failed executions can be retried.
+The retry creates a NEW execution.

 #### `executions delete`